TanshuiDemiG/ob-notes-sync/01-ANU/6005Math/6005w2lec5 sets.md

-# Cartesian products: Another way to make new sets from old 笛卡尔积
+# Cartesian products 笛卡尔积: Another way to make new sets from old

 ## Order and multiplicity
 In sets, there is **no sense of the order** in which elements appear and there is no idea of how many times an elements appears.